jantznick/stagehand/docs/authentication.md

 **Step 2: Configure the Application**

-1.  **Application Name**: Give the application a name, like "Campground".
+1.  **Application Name**: Give the application a name, like "Stagehand".
 2.  **Sign-in redirect URI / Callback URL**: This is the most important step.
-    *   In Campground, go to your Organization's settings page, find the "Single Sign-On (OIDC)" section.
+    *   In Stagehand, go to your Organization's settings page, find the "Single Sign-On (OIDC)" section.
     *   You will see a read-only field labeled **"Callback / Redirect URL"**.
     *   Copy this URL.
     *   Paste it into the "Sign-in redirect URI" (or similarly named) field in your IdP's application settings.
-3.  **Assignments**: Assign the users or groups from your organization who should be allowed to log in to Campground.
+3.  **Assignments**: Assign the users or groups from your organization who should be allowed to log in to Stagehand.
 4. Save the application.

-**Step 3: Transfer Credentials to Campground**
+**Step 3: Transfer Credentials to Stagehand**

-1. After saving, your IdP will provide you with the credentials Campground needs.
+1. After saving, your IdP will provide you with the credentials Stagehand needs.
 These are typically found on the application's main page.
     *   **Client ID**: Copy this value.
     *   **Client Secret**: Copy this value.
     *   **Issuer URL**: This is often just your main Okta or Auth0 domain (e.g., `https://your-org.okta.com`).
-2. In Campground's OIDC settings, paste these values into the corresponding fields: `Client ID`, `Client Secret`, and `Issuer URL`.
+2. In Stagehand's OIDC settings, paste these values into the corresponding fields: `Client ID`, `Client Secret`, and `Issuer URL`.
 3. Most providers will also give you specific endpoint URLs.
 Fill these in as well: `Authorization URL`, `Token URL`, and `User Info URL`.
 Often these can be found in your provider's "Well-Known Configuration" endpoint.
 4.  **Default Role**: Choose the role (e.g., Reader, Editor) that new users provisioned via SSO should receive.
-5. Save the configuration in Campground.
+5. Save the configuration in Stagehand.

 Your OIDC connection is now active.
-Assigned users can now log in to Campground from your IdP's dashboard or by entering their email on the Campground login page.
+Assigned users can now log in to Stagehand from your IdP's dashboard or by entering their email on the Stagehand login page.

 ---